7 Best Renters Insurance Companies in Pennsylvania of 2023

 As much as a renters policy will cover, there are some exclusions or perils it will not cover.

 For starters, a renters policy is meant for a tenant, not a homeowner.
 Therefore, the building itself will not be covered under a renters policy.

 A renters policy will also not cover things like built-in appliances, such as water heaters or furnaces, since those are typically the homeowner’s responsibility.

 There are also certain events that a renters policy will not cover.

 These events include flooding, earthquakes, intentional damage, and normal wear and tear.

 However, flood insurance is a separate policy you can purchase to protect yourself from floods.

 Lastly, a renters policy will not cover any roommates.
-If you live with other people, they will need to get their own policy to cover their belongings.
+If you live with other people, they will need to get their own policy or you purchase a policy together.

 You can do a few things to save money on a renters insurance policy.